clj-kondo/clj-kondo/doc/config.md

 Analyze-call hooks can also be used to create custom lint warnings, without transforming the original node.

-This is an example for re-frame's `dispatch` function which checks if the first argument to `dispatch` is a vector with a fully qualified keyword:
+This is an example for re-frame's `dispatch` function which checks if the dispatched event used a qualified keyword.

 ``` clojure
 (ns hooks.re-frame